mlfoundations/dclm/README.md

     python3 ray_processing/process.py --source_ref_paths <source_json> --readable_name <name> --output_dir <s3_output_dir> --config_path <config_yaml> --source_name <source_name>
     ```

-4. **Monitor and tear down**:
+5. **Monitor and tear down**:
    You can track the progress of data processing via the `global_stats.jsonl` file in the output directory.
+If run successfully, a new untokenized dataset json should have been created in `exp_data/datasets/untokenized/` that you should commit and push if you wish to save it.
 After the job finishes,  you can tear down your cluster via `ray stop` (in the local cluster case) or `ray down <your_cluster_config>` (in the AWS EC2 case). **THIS IS VERY IMPORTANT TO NOT INCUR ADDITIONAL COSTS WHEN USING EC2!**

 ### Deduplication

-To deduplicate the raw text as we have done in DCLM-Baseline, use the tools provided in the [dedup](dedup/) subdirectory.
-Here we include several rust tools for deduplication, but we recommend using BFF, located in [dedup/bff](dedup/bff).
-Specific instructions to run deduplication are contained in the readme in each of the directories containing the rust tools.
+Our most efficient (and recommended) deduplication implementations were written in Rust instead of Python.
+To deduplicate the raw text as we have done in DCLM-Baseline, we use the rust tools provided in the [dedup](dedup/) subdirectory, which icludes several programs for inter-document fuzzy deduplication, i.e., identifying near-duplicates across documents in the corpus.
+In DCLM-Baseline, we specifically use BFF ([dedup/bff](dedup/bff)).
+Specific instructions to run deduplication are contained in the README in each of the directories containing the rust tools.

-We note that the code in [dedup](dedup/)  specifically refers to inter-document fuzzy deduplication, i.e., identifying near-duplicates across documents in the corpus.
-Tooling built in Ray to identify exact content and URL duplicates is contained in [ray_processing/dedup_jsonl.py](ray_processing/dedup_jsonl.py) (but we do not use this form of dedup in DCLM-Baseline).
+Unfortunately, as of now, these rust implementations are not integrable with the ray-based pipelines described above (i.e., cannot be added to the YAML configs).
+In contrast, we also did create tooling built with ``ray`` to identify exact content and URL duplicates ([ray_processing/dedup_jsonl.py](ray_processing/dedup_jsonl.py)).
+This can be integrated into ray-based workflows above but we do not use this form of deduplication in DCLM-Baseline.

 ## (3) Tokenization and Shuffling
-We support rust based and ray based tokenize shuffle.
-We recommend the rust based approach for most workflows because it is single machine and is more efficient.
-The ray based approach is still useful for datasets that are too large to be processed on a single machine.
+Once you have finished all of your data curation, you can now prepare your dataset for evaluation by first tokenizing and shuffling it in preparation for training.
+We support both a rust-based and ray-based tokenize shuffle, though we recommend the rust based approach for most workflows because it is single machine and is more efficient.
+The ray-based approach is still useful for datasets that are too large to be processed on a single machine.

 ### Rust Based